When an editor expresses interest in your story idea, getting paid should be the next thing on your mind. It’s time to confirm the payment terms.

 So how do you deal with the duds and deadbeats?

 With most magazines it’s the publisher who is welshing on the debt.
 The publishers usually control the purse strings.
 Many editors have no control over accounts payable.
 Therefore, in order to get paid, you need to correspond with the publisher and accounts payable department.
 But make sure you copy the editor with all invoices and correspondence so that he/she knows what’s going on.

 When I encountered my first non-paying magazine I remember being reluctant to make a fuss about collecting the money legally owed to me.
 I thought, “If I demand my money, that magazine will never let me write for them again”.
 I was so emotionally involved that I wasn’t being rational.

 Think about it.
 If a magazine doesn’t pay you for your story, or is habitually late with payments, do you really want to write for them again?
 Of course not.
 So don't worry about making a fuss for money owed to you.

-When you aren’t getting paid for your work, the next temptation is to lose your temper and write a nasty letter.
+When you haven't been getting paid for your travel story, the next temptation is to lose your temper and write a nasty letter.
 That’s not wise, either.
 Don’t waste your energy.
 Remove that magazine from your list and move on.
 With 17,000 magazines and newspapers in the English-speaking world, the freelance writing market is vast enough to find other, more honest, takers.

 Unscrupulous publishers know that many freelance writers are too timid to request their payments.
 You need to be the one that takes a stand.
 Eventually the publisher will figure out that it’s easier to pay you and get rid of you, than to keep stringing you along.